On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration: Missing proofs from Section

 Hence we have

 \end{proof}

 With these results, we can finally show the theorem \ref{thm:Main-AdaGradNorm-Stoc-rate}.

 \begin{proof}[Proof of Theorem \ref{thm:Main-AdaGradNorm-Stoc-rate} ] The key technique we use is the self-bounding argument.
 That is, we have expressed a bound for $\E[\Delta_{T}]$ via $\E[b_{T}^{2}/b_{0}^{2}]$, now we will show how to bound this term via $\Delta_{T}$.
-To do this, we rely on the smoothness and Sub-Gaussian noise assumptions
+To do this, we rely on the smoothness assumption and Lemma \ref{lem:Appendix-2nd-moments}

 Thus from Lemma \ref{lem:Appendix-function-gap-final} we can write

 where